neutron-org/contracts2ts/README.md

 Contracts2TS is a command line tool that helps you generate TypeScript code for CosmWasm smart contracts from their Rust source code.
 The generated code includes TypeScript types, clients, and other utilities to interact with the smart contracts.

+### Important Note

+Make sure you have your schemas generated with write_api marcos

 ## Installation

 You can install Contracts2TS globally using npm: